lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 layer, which they are free to choose and often it can differ from the opinionated infrastructure already validated by the CNF vendors.

 **Adaptations.** CNFs are typically delivered as a collection of artifacts such as YAML, Helm charts, and container images.
-These artifacts are intended for deployment in CSP’s cloud native environment.
+These artifacts are intended for deployment in CSP's cloud native environment.
 However, every CSP has somewhat different rules, policies, security standards, API versions, and approaches to lifecycle operations (e.g. use of NFVO capabilities, GitOps pipelines, etc.).
 Due to that, it is often not possible to deploy the CNF directly in any environment in a consistently replicable way, but it requires some adaptations.
-That shall normally not pose a problem, as most of these adaptations can be performed in deployment configuration often in YAML files, by either CSP’s DevOps team or the vendor’s delivery personnel.
+That shall normally not pose a problem, as most of these adaptations can be performed in deployment configuration often in YAML files, by either CSP's DevOps team or the vendor’s delivery personnel.
 Nonetheless, we often encounter situations where CSPs are not allowed to perform such adaptations (under threat of losing support if doing otherwise) since these artifacts are part of the release and could be adapted only in new release delivery or through the custom change request.
 As a result, this situation often leads to a frustrating cycle of discussions and significantly hampers the CNF onboarding process.

 **Validation.** This step did not exist in the previous scenarios due to reliance on pre-validation and pre-integration.
 Due to the number of permutations found in cloud native ecosystems, pre-validation has limited value.
 Only validation of CNFs on
-CSP premises with CSP’s flavor of cloud native infrastructure and its specific integrations has high relevance and value for concluding if the CNF can be deployed and promoted to production.
+CSP premises with CSP's flavor of cloud native infrastructure and its specific integrations has high relevance and value for concluding if the CNF can be deployed and promoted to production.
 Today, we still see that many CNFs are not ready to be validated in the local CSP environment and rather insist on conformance with the pre-validation stack.
 This practice is unsustainable and requires a fresh and flexible local validation approach.
 Automation (Continuous Testing) is especially important when validating